spiral/framework/README.md

 });
 ```

-Spiral application can be used as middleware/endpoint inside other PSR7 frameworks:
+Spiral application(s) can be used as middleware/endpoint inside other PSR7 frameworks:

 ```php
 use Zend\Diactoros\Server;